alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities.markdown

 {% endcontentfor %}
 {% contentfor more_information %}

-UKTI can also help you find overseas business opportunities by:
+UK Trade and Investment (UKTI) can also help you find overseas business opportunities by:

 - arranging introductions to potential overseas buyers, agents and distributors
 - helping you prepare for overseas visits